December 16, 2021

 A new school year is an opportunity for 21st CCLC programs to revitalize partnerships.
 In this webinar, our presenters will share tools and strategies for developing strategic partnerships and strengthening relationships after a year of online programming and social distancing.

 The Illinois Quality Afterschool team shares tools from AIR’s Beyond the Bell Toolkit that afterschool leaders can use for asset mapping, partnership planning, and formalizing relationships.
-Participants also have the opportunity to identify partnership objectives aligned with program goals, discuss strategies for identifying community assets, and learn how to develop a clear plan for establishing and sustaining partnerships to meet your 21st CCLC’s changing needs.
+During the webinar, participants identify partnership objectives aligned with program goals, discuss strategies for identifying community assets, and learn how to develop a clear plan for establishing and sustaining partnerships to meet your 21st CCLC’s changing needs.

 May 27, 2021